kevindellapiazza/vat-compliance-monitor/README.md

 **VCM (VAT Compliance Monitor)** is a production-grade, event-driven pipeline that automates the validation of European VAT invoices.
 The entire system is defined and deployed using **Infrastructure as Code (IaC)** with the AWS SAM Framework.

-This project solves a critical business problem by transforming unstructured, real-world PDF invoices—**including low-quality scans**—into validated, auditable, and analytics-ready records, all automatically.
+This project solves a critical business problem by transforming unstructured, real-world PDF invoices **including low-quality scans** into validated, auditable, and analytics-ready records, all automatically.

 ---